 Step 2 – Get the right gas container.

 Next, you have to check whether or not you’re using the right container for your machine.
 Most weed eaters come with specific containers that have been approved by the manufacturer.
 A good example of a perfect gasoline container is the no-spill fuel container that’s designed to reduce spillage and evaporation.

 Step 3 – Choose the right gasoline type.

 Next, consider choosing premium gasoline over regular gas for your weed trimmer.
 Choosing a cheap gas may prove fatal and might damage your engine in the long run.
 According to most weed eater manufacturers, using mid-grade unleaded gasoline is the best option.

-Once you’ve sorted out the fuel type, make sure that you use the STIHL premium quality two-cycle oils to protect your engine at the highest level.
+Once you’ve sorted out the fuel type, make sure that you use high-quality two-cycle oils to protect your engine at the highest level.
 Different trimmers come with different engine capacities.
-If your model uses the 40:1 ratio of gas to oil, make sure that you mix 3.2 ounces of oil to one gallon of regular gasoline.
+If your model uses the 40:1 ratio of gas to oil, make sure that you mix 3.2 ounces of oil into one gallon of regular gasoline.

-On the other hand, models that rely on the 50:1 ratio of gas to oil means that one should mix 2.6 ounces of oil to one gallon of gas.
+On the other hand, models that rely on the 50:1 ratio of gas to oil need a mix of 2.6 ounces of oil with one gallon of gas.

-Pour the fuel with the machine’s cap facing upward to prevent any possible inhalation of fuel vapor.
-Always make sure that you shake the fuel canister before refueling your trimmer to avoid any possible reheating or damaging of the engine.
+Pour the fuel with the machine’s cap facing upward and your head not directly over the opening to prevent possible inhalation of fuel vapor.
+Always make sure that you shake the fuel canister a bit before refueling your trimmer to avoid any possible reheating or damaging of the engine.

 Just to mention, weed eaters should not use gasoline with an alcohol concentration of more than 10 percent.
 Too much alcohol in the gasoline can ruin some engine parts as well as cause the engine to overheat.